Young at Heart and Active for Life!

 In 2019, I came home to help and support my parents when my late father was diagnosed with cancer.
 An opportunity to teach arose from my Yogi friend and from that AMALAwellness was born.

 I set up my project through looking after my friends Yoga Class whilst she was on maternity.
-The average age of the students is 60+ and I enjoyed teaching it so much that I did a Move it or Lose it! course – which is about teaching seniors or those with limited mobility gentle movement safely and inclusively.
+The average age of the students is 60+ and I enjoyed teaching it so much that I did a Chair Based Exercise course – which is about teaching seniors or those with limited mobility gentle movement safely and inclusively.
 I also teach meditation and relaxation.
 I seen the benefits of the classes on student’s lives, physically, mentally and socially.
 I wanted to do more to be of service in the community using gentle exercise as a modality.
-I have worked alongside My Core Wellbeing in Teesside, to run Move it or Lose it and gentle exercise classes in the community, as well as setting up my own classes independently.
+I have worked alongside My Core Wellbeing in Teesside, to run Chair Based Yoga and gentle exercise classes in the community, as well as setting up my own classes independently.

 I am very passionate about working with seniors and those with limited mobility.
 Since changing career paths in 2017, I have been drawn more and more to this modality naturally, where it feels more like a hobby or a vocation to me.
 I love hearing my students say they are happy, or that something in class has improved their physical/mental wellbeing.
 I cannot imagine doing anything else now.

 AMALAwellness’ aim is to offer classes for to help improve mental and physical wellbeing, as well as offering a safe, fun, inclusive social space for people to enjoy being active, learning something new and making new friends.

 My main activities are gentle movement classes, yoga classes and chair based exercises, which can be done standing, with chair support or seated.
 My classes focus on – Flexibility, Mobility, Aerobics, Balance, Strength, and Mindfulness which is incorporated into every class.

 This helps people stay motivated, fit and active as well as providing a sense of community.